kevinharperr/concrete-mix-database/DATABASE_REFRESH_PLAN.md

 #### Pre-Implementation

-1. **User Notification**
+1. **User Notification** ✅
-   - Send announcements about the planned maintenance
+   - Send announcements about the planned maintenance using the implemented notification system
-   - Provide clear timeline and expectations
+   - Provide clear timeline and expectations through the notification management interface
+   - Use email notification functionality to reach all active users

 2. **Final Backups**
    - Create final backups immediately before implementation